ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 ### `ibmcloud oc alb create classic`
 {: #cs_alb_create}

-Version 3.11 clusters only: Create a public or private ALB in a zone.
+Version 3.11 clusters only: Create a public or private ALB in a classic cluster.
 The ALB that you create is enabled by default.
 {: shortdesc}

 ```